 The list of input values is optional.
-If provided, it is a list of unary tests restricting the corresponding inputs to values that test true.
-The list can be any text (e.g., natural language text) but SHOULD NOT conflict with FEEL syntax.
+If provided, it is a list of unary tests that must be satisfied by the corresponding input.

 8.2.5 Table name and output name

 The table name or the output name (or both) SHALL be specified.